Antin Vasynchuk

 Anton Klimentievich Vasinchuk (Polish Antoni Wasyńczuk, Antin Wasyńczuk, Antin Wasylczuk, Ukrainian Антін Климентійович Васиньчук, July 16 / November 21, 1885, Chelm, Kingdom of Poland, Russian Empire - May 13, 1935, Chelm, Republic of Poland) is a Ukrainian public and political figure, the founder of the Rodnaya Khata society and the newspaper Our Life.

 In 1918 he became the authorized representative of the Ukrainian People's Republic for repatriation.
-From 1922 to 1927 he was a deputy of the Sejm of the Second Polish Republic of the 1st convocation, where he headed the Ukrainian parliamentary representation in 1922-1924.
+From 1922 to 1927 he was a deputy of the Sejm of the Second Polish Republic of the 1st convocation, where he headed the Ukrainian parliamentary representation in 1922–1924.
 He organized the Ukrainian cooperative movement in the Chelm region.
 He advocated broad autonomy for the Ukrainian population within the Polish state and strove for mutual understanding with the authorities of the interwar Polish Republic.
 He fought against the spread among Ukrainians living within the contemporary borders of Poland, both communist and extreme nationalist views.

 Biography

 Early years

 The Ukrainian Greek Catholic family of Vasinchuk came from the village of Ilova in the Chełm Land.
 In 1810, Nikolai Vasinchuk (1765-1845), Anton's great-great-grandfather, settled in Chelm.
 Since then, the Vasinchuk family has lived in this city.
-Anton Vasinchuk was the first-born in the family of philistine farmers Clement (Clemens) and Maria (nee Jaman).
+Anton Vasinchuk was the first-born in the family of philistine farmers Clement (Clemens) and Maria (née Jaman).
 He had brothers Pavel (1893-1944), Nikolai (born 1897) and sister Maria (1905-1945).

 In various materials about Anton and his brother Pavel, their surname is often found in the form "Vasilchuk" (especially in the Cyrillic notation)[4].
 As Vasinchuk's biographer Dr. Miroslav Shumylo[pl] points out, in 1917 Anton, Pavel and their cousin Jerzy changed their surname to the above (in the early 1920s Anton had personal documents with the surname "Vasilchuk").
 They returned to the original version in 1923, but the Ukrainian press continued to use the form "Vasilchuk".

 In most publications dedicated to the personality of Vasinchuk, July 16 is listed as the date of his birth.
-However, the date of November 21, 1885 is indicated by the data of civil status records stored in Chelm, as well as the entry in the passport of Vasinchuk himself, to which Miroslav Shumilo refers.
+However, the date of November 21, 1885, is indicated by the data of civil status records stored in Chelm, as well as the entry in the passport of Vasinchuk himself, to which Miroslav Shumilo refers.
 Anton was baptized in the Orthodox Cathedral in Chelm (in May 1919 transferred by the Polish authorities to the Roman Catholic Church and to this day is the Roman Catholic Basilica of the Nativity of the Blessed Virgin Mary).
 He spent the first years in a family house located on Pivovarennaya Street.